mudkipz1/mudkipz1/README.md

 Some things are really old files from my CompSci class to chuck up here to show exposure to languages I don't really touch all that much anymore.

 I'm always open to feedback, and I personally prefer heavily critical feedback.
-If my code is straight shit, tell me, but be constructive about it.
+If my code is awful or a practice is present that should be heavily avoided, tell me, but be constructive about it.
 I'm still new so "good practices" aren't second nature.